flodef/FiMs-Pay/README.md

 ## License

-The Solana Pay Point of Sale app is open source and available under the Apache License, Version 2.0.
+The FiMs Pay Point of Sale app is open source and available under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more info.

 <!-- Links -->